Outbuilt/.NET-Anti-Debug/README.md

 - Fixed anti-debug not starting
 - Now checks for malicious handles, hooks and dll's
 - Checks parent and modules so it can't be ran through other programs.

+Update 08/30/19

+- Open-Sourced
+- Added anti-proxy

+Credits:

+1 year ago, https://github.com/MauriceHuber sent me just the code for detecting multiple process names, it is now more than that :_)